 - 1) Most push-button control stations and key stations include a "STOP" button.
 If not, the control station should be wired to require maintained pressure on the "OPEN" and "CLOSE" control for the door curtain to move.
 Letting go of the button or key will stop the travel of the door curtain between the open and closed positions. - 2) Per the requirements of UL Standard 325, a door (motor) operator must be provided with an actuating device (push-button control station, key station, etc.) requiring constant pressure to close the door.
 As an alternative, the door may be provided with a monitored sensing device that will reverse the door upon sensing an obstruction during closing.
 If a fault in the monitored sensing system is detected, the door will either stay in or return to the open position if closing.
-Depending on the operator design, the operator may revert to a constant pressure close function to allow temporary operability of the door until the fault condition is corrected. - 3) In the event of a loss of power, motor operators that are equipped with an auxiliary chain hoist will allow for emergency manual operation of the door by pulling on the hand chain in one direction to open the door and in the opposite direction to close the door when not in use, the hand chain is intended to be stored in the chain bag attached to the motor operator (when provided).
+Depending on the operator design, the operator may revert to a constant pressure close function to allow temporary operability of the door until the fault condition is corrected. - 3) In the event of a loss of power, motor operators that are equipped with an auxiliary chain hoist will allow for emergency manual operation of the door by pulling on the hand chain in one direction to open the door and in the opposite direction to close the door.
 Motor operators that have an auxiliary release will allow for emergency manual operation of the door by engaging the release and lifting the door curtain to open or pulling it down to close.
 Exercise caution when operating the door and maintain control of it.